 Gall bladder polyps are small fleshy growths within the gallbladder.
 These are usually asymptomatic and are diagnosed during routine ultrasound scans done to evaluate abdominal pain.
 They are important as some of these polyps may develop into cancers over a period of time.
 The risk is higher when a single polyp larger than 1cm is identified on the scan.
 These patients may need early surgery and removal of the gallbladder.
 When the polyp(s) are smaller, it is strongly advised to have repeat scans after 3-6 months to check for any increase in size of the polyp.

-Secondary liver tumours
+Secondary liver tumors

 Most metastatic liver cancers are diagnosed in patients already known to have cancer who are on follow-up although some may be diagnosed incidentally or due to symptoms.
-Unfortunately, most patients with metastatic liver cancer are suitable only for chemotherapy, but those with colorectal cancer metastases, neuroendocrine cancer metastases, GI stromal tumour metastases and selected patients with metastatic breast and head-neck cancer have excellent outcomes with more aggressive treatment including radiofrequency ablation, resection and hepatic artery interventions.
+Unfortunately, most patients with metastatic liver cancer are suitable only for chemotherapy, but those with colorectal cancer metastases, neuroendocrine cancer metastases, GI stromal tumor metastases and selected patients with metastatic breast and head-neck cancer have excellent outcomes with more aggressive treatment including radiofrequency ablation, resection and hepatic artery interventions.
 Some of these patients will need staged liver resections.